lfex/ltest/README.md

 ## Introduction [&#x219F;](#contents)

-The original implementation of ltest (as lfeunit) was made due to some difficulties in parsing the Erlang include file for EUnit, ``eunit.hrl``, by LFE (it didn't convert all the Erlang macros).
-Good news: that has since been fixed!

-However, during lfeunit's early existence, additional features were added -- things that EUnit didn't have or were clumsy to use.
-Such features, improved in ltest, make the creation of not only unit tests, but system and integration tests, easier and more consistent.
-These are briefly outlined in the next section.

-Of particular interest to those coming from the Clojure community, the macros in this library are inspired by Clojure's excellent unit test framework.
+The macros in this library are, in large part, inspired by Clojure's excellent unit test framework.
+In addition to provding such a testing DSL for LFE, this library also includes a visually pleasing test running with coloured output and obvious errors/test failures.
+It also provides the ability to skip tests.

-Finally, features have been introduced into ltest that have no counterpart in EUnit (e.g., defining tests to be skipped, using behaviours to "tag" types of tests, and a REALLY BEAUTIFUL test runner, etc.)

 ## Dependencies [&#x219F;](#contents)

+Version 0.11.0 is the first version to support and work with LFE 2.0.

-As of version 0.7.0, this project assumes that you have [rebar3](https://github.com/rebar/rebar3) installed somwhere in your ``$PATH``.
+As of version 0.7.0, this project assumes that you have [rebar3](https://github.com/rebar/rebar3) installed somwhere in your `$PATH`.
 It no longer uses the old version of rebar.
 If you do not wish to use rebar3, you may use the most recent rebar2-compatible release of ltest: 0.6.3.

 ## EUnit Compatibility [&#x219F;](#contents)